davaureli/NBD_LabSession/README.md

 1) Using Wireshark to sniff packets and observe packet information

+*macOS advice:
+      #Open your prompt
+      sudo vi /etc/paths
+      #Add your Path where Wireshark application is saved.
+(Following command is my own situation, just check under Applications)
+      /Applications/Wireshark.app/Contents/MacOS/
+      :wq
+      #Close the prompt.
+Reopen it and check the execution of wireshark or t-shark commands

 2) pcap reading:

    2.a) Reading a pcap file by python, extracting info and splitting it.
 Reading part ca be divided into sequential or parallel.